nanvr/NaNVR/README.md

 -   802.11ac 5Ghz wireless or ethernet wired connection
     -   It is recommended to use 802.11ac 5Ghz for the headset and ethernet for PC
-    -   You need to connect both the PC and the headset to same router (or use a routed connection as described [here](https://github.com/alvr-org/ALVR/wiki/ALVR-v14-and-Above))
+    -   You need to connect both the PC and the headset to same router (or use a routed connection as described [here](https://github.com/nanvr/NANVR/wiki/ALVR-v14-and-Above))

 ## Install

-Follow the installation guide [here](https://github.com/alvr-org/ALVR/wiki/Installation-guide).
+Follow the installation guide [here](https://github.com/nanvr/NANVR/wiki/Installation-guide).

 ## Troubleshooting

--   Please check the [Troubleshooting](https://github.com/alvr-org/ALVR/wiki/Troubleshooting) page, and also [Linux Troubleshooting](https://github.com/alvr-org/ALVR/wiki/Linux-Troubleshooting) if applicable.
+-   Please check the [Troubleshooting](https://github.com/nanvr/NANVR/wiki/Troubleshooting) page, and also [Linux Troubleshooting](https://github.com/nanvr/NANVR/wiki/Linux-Troubleshooting) if applicable.
--   Configuration recommendations and information may be found [here](https://github.com/alvr-org/ALVR/wiki/Information-and-Recommendations)
+-   Configuration recommendations and information may be found [here](https://github.com/nanvr/NANVR/wiki/Information-and-Recommendations)

 ## Uninstall (TODO)

 ## Build from source

-You can follow the guide [here](https://github.com/alvr-org/ALVR/wiki/Building-From-Source).
+You can follow the guide [here](https://github.com/nanvr/NANVR/wiki/Building-From-Source).

 ## License

-ALVR is licensed under the [MIT License](LICENSE).
+NaNVR is licensed under the [MIT License](LICENSE).
 (TODO: possibly will be GPL only due to ffmpeg, x264 usage)

 ## Privacy policy

-ALVR apps do not directly collect any kind of data.
+NaNVR apps do not directly collect any kind of data.

 <!-- ## Donate